 There are three ways to access the map.
 The first is via the online consultation at gmconsult.org.
-The online consultation includes relevant interactive maps embedded throughout.
-Each embedded map allows you to view the relevant information for that section - this is set as a default view - as well as allowing you to add further data layers.
+The online consultation includes relevant links to the map throughout.
+Th map allows you to view the relevant information - this is set as a default view - as well as allowing you to add further data layers.